 - Grab a kettlebell and swing the life out of it – trust me, it doesn’t feel it.

 - Use a prowler?
 Don’t have one?
 Travis can show you how to make one.
 Once you try it, you won’t go back.

-- If you plan to do 10 burpees, do 20.
-Don’t underestimate yourself.
-Remember, this is you getting out of your own way and out of your comfort zone.
+- Don’t underestimate yourself.
+If you plan to do ten burpees, do 20.
+Remember, this is getting out of your way and out of your comfort zone.

 - Grab that sandbag and toss it.
 Where?
 Who cares?!
 Throw it!
-Throw it as far as you can, with your aggression tagged onto it.
+Throw it as far as possible, with your aggression tagged onto it.

+You thought you were done, but your spirit said, “Not yet.”
 That’s leaving nothing on the gym floor (or your backyard, for that matter).
-Now that’s releasing the inner beast inside of you that you didn’t even know existed until about 38 minutes after your workout started.
-You thought you were done, but your spirit said, “Not yet”.Mike Whitfield, CTT Co-Author, Hardcore Finishers
+Now that’s releasing the inner beast inside of you.
+And you didn’t even know until about 38 minutes after your workout started.

 Here is a little video explaining a few of the common FAQs about Hardcore Finishers: